-4.3 Please provide a narrative below describing how and when the annual Title I parent meeting is/was held informing parents of the school's participation in Title I. Provide supporting documentation in the corresponding folder.
+4.3 Please provide a narrative below describing how and when the annual Title I parent meeting is/was held informing parents of the school's participation in Title I.

-This year's meeting was held on March 29, 2022 along with our Family Literacy Night.
+This year's meeting was held on March 5, 2024 along with our Family Literacy Night.
 The event was posted on our school's Facebook page, school website, and posters were hung up around at area businesses.
 Flyers were also sent home with each student.
 Families came and took part in literacy games and activities following the meeting.
 Parents were given a link or a QR code to scan and complete the annual survey on a Google form.
 The link was also pushed out through a blast on our communication system and posted on our school Facebook page.